-Use some warm water to create lather, massage the scrub lightly for two minutes, rinse with cold water or wipe off with some gauze or paper towel.
+Use some warm water to create a lather, massage the scrub lightly for two minutes, rinse with cold water or wipe off with some gauze or paper towel.

 The procedure is named “the Listerine treatment” because of its original use as an antiseptic mouthwash before it became popular as a cough medication.

-Some people do not recommend this method since its effectiveness is not fully known and there may be damaging side-effects like chemical burns.
+Some people do not recommend this method since its effectiveness is not fully known and there may be damaging side effects like chemical burns.

 Homemade scrub for whiteheads and blackheads

 You can make a DIY scrub for both whiteheads and blackheads by following the procedure below:

 - Mix together 1 tablespoon of raw honey, 2 tablespoons of natural sea salt or kosher salt, 1-2 drops of lavender essential oil, and enough water to make a paste.

 - To make this scrub you will need the following ingredients: Natural sea salt or edible kosher salt (1 tablespoon), raw honey (1 tablespoon), 10 drops of lavender essential oil, and enough distilled water to form a scoopable consistency.